bpucker/CacaoGenomics/README.md

 # CacaoGenomics
-scripts associated with the Theobroma cacao genome sequencing project
+This repository contains scripts associated with the _Theobroma cacao_ genome sequencing project and related analyses.

 ## Usage